 - Copy the number you'll find beneath Tracking ID in the resulting screen (it should be formatted like so: UA-XXXXXX-YY)

-- Now access your Publitas account, click on the three dots on the top left, next to the group name, and select Settings
+- Access your Publitas account, click on the three dots on the top left, next to the group name, and select Group Settings

 - Go to the Google Analytics tab, click on Add Tracking ID and paste the number you copied in step 7